Chilling Adventures Of Sabrina Season 4: Should You Watch?

 disappointed surprised, bookmark this and come back so we can yell together.

-In case you already forgot the last part, which had the longest gap between seasons of any Sabrina installment, let’s recap.
+In case you already forgot the last part of The Chilling Adventures of Sabrina, Part 3, which had the longest gap between seasons of any Sabrina installment, let’s recap.
 After freeing Nick (Gavin Leatherwood) from hell, Sabrina then immediately put him on the backburner so she could go back and basically play games in hell.
 There was a little more to it than that–she was trying to keep Caliban (Sam Corlett) from the throne–but not much.
 Since she was so busy with the hell games, she didn’t notice a whole carnival’s worth of Green Man-worshipping pagans come to town.
 In fact, they almost took over Greendale before Sabrina was like, “Wait, what’s happening?”
 She also didn’t notice Nick falling apart.
 But no matter–let’s move on.

 The season ended in your basic Hecate ex Machina.
 After ditching Lucifer as their Lord and tailor, the Church of Night pivoted real quick to Hecate.
 In case you didn’t know, she’s the goddess of a bunch of cool shit, like the moon and witchcraft and the night and even ghosts.
 Anyway, Caliban got the drop on Sabrina, but through a bunch of hand-wavey nonsense about a time loop, Sabrina actually won.
 She went back in time and stopped everything bad from happening, essentially.
 The previous version of her became Sabrina Morningstar, who reigns in hell alongside her husband (Caliban, again) and her daddy Lucifer.
 Meanwhile, regular ol’ Sabrina Spellman is back in our world, where Father Blackwood (Richard Coyle) ended the season by unleashing some of my fellow Eldritch Terrors.